 The Federal Funds Rate and Market Tops

 I was shocked when I first heard that the Fed was expected lower interest rates during this past July meeting of the FOMC.
 I mean, they only starting raising them not even two years ago..
 The tantrum following the last hike was vicious but short-lived and with markets now at all-time highs it didn't make sense to me.
 So I did what I often do and set out to look at the data.
-My expectation at the start was that that the first interest rate cut in a cycle, meaning the first rate decrease following a series of increases, would occur after the market peaked during the recession that typically has followed.
+My expectation at the start was that the first interest rate cut in a cycle, meaning the first rate decrease following a series of increases, would occur after the market peaked during the recession that typically has followed.
 I soon discovered that is not the case.

 fed funds rate